mmacmillan/grunt-jsdox/README.md

 is defined, then the path to moduleA in the table of contents will be `code/moduleA`.
 This helps avoid unnecessary deep paths, if the code being documented is buried.

+**templateDir**

+Type: `String`

+The directory containing your custom mustache templates to override JSDox's default styles.
+See JSDox's [`templates/` directory](https://github.com/sutoiku/jsdox/tree/master/templates) for the list of mustache templates you can override.

 **src**